This US town was the last to integrate its schools. Now, it is fighting to save them.

 “If we build this, they’ll come,” she says.
 “That’s always been my approach.
 I’m of strong stock.
 It’s just in me.
 I won’t be defeated.”

 Other teachers steer young boys and girls in wheelchairs toward the red starting line or to the concession stand, where the town’s Junior Auxiliary is passing out cola, chips, and chicken.
-An off-duty cop manned the grill.
-Here was a community school in action.
+An off-duty police officer works the grill.
+Here is a community school in action.

 “I was retired.
 And they called me back,” says Lisa Bramuchi, Cleveland School District’s new superintendent, standing near the stands where she banters with students.
 “I’m already seeing some progress.
 Some parents who left are coming back.
 They see how nice we’re making it. ...
 And I’m not saying it’s because of me, but I’m saying all the things that they see us doing in the community.”